jacksonianrtaylor/movie_rec_proj/README.md

 ## Tips for the notebooks:

-* Currently, an excessive amount of data is randomly selected from the full dataset of applicable users (10000 of each users type) to make random selection from these user types diverse.
-In cell(1-4) this data is written to the "constructed_data.csv" file in the order of svd, train, and test users.
+* Currently, an excessive amount of data is randomly selected from the full dataset of applicable users (10000 of each users type) to make random sampling from these user types diverse.
+In cells(1-4) this data is written to the "constructed_data.csv" file in the order of SVD, train, and test users.

-* When cell(1-4) have been run to completion, the data persists in the form of "constructed_data.csv" so that only (cell 5 - cell 8) needs to be rerun for training and testing to save time when testing new parameters.
+* When cells(1-4) have been run to completion, the data persists in the form of "constructed_data.csv" so that only cells(5-8) needs to be rerun for training and testing to save time when testing new parameters.

-* Don't run the bayesian_optimization.ipynb unless you have ample time to wait and enough memory on your machine.
+* Don't run the [bayesian_optimization.ipynb](bayesian_optimization.ipynb) unless you have ample time to wait and sufficient memory on your machine.
 It is only included for informative purposes and does not need to be run again.
 However, it could be useful to try larger parameter bounds and some different inputs to get better results.